Nereide-lab/idea-ofbiz-plugin/README.md

 Plugin now supports Language injection :
 - Injects groovy in relevant locations in xml files

-#### CODE INSPECTION
+#### CODE INSPECTION (more to come, feel free to request inspections)
-- Useless cache call
+- Useless cache call (with removal quickfix)
-- Screen not found at specified location
+- Screen not found at specified location (with creation quickfix)
-- Form not found at specified location
+- Form not found at specified location (with creation quickfix)
-- File not found at specified location
+- File not found at specified location (with creation quickfix)
+- Label not found (with creation quickfix)

 **Feel free to contribute !**
 ## CONTRIBUTE